kraken05doo/BBN-dice-simulation/README.md

 Step 3 - create a new folder somewhere on your computer (e.g. on your Desktop), locate these files in your downloads folder and copy them to the new folder.

 Step 4 - run the file "bbnDiceSimulator.exe".
 It will open a terminal, where you input the desired number of trials, pool, and number of rolls per trial.
 It will take ~0.1s for 10^6 trials.
+Note: Windows will complain at you for running a .exe file, click "More info" then "Run".

 Step 5 - run the file "grapher.exe".
 It will open a terminal and take about 20 seconds.
+You don't need to type anything for this program.
+Note: Windows will complain at you for running a .exe file, click "More info" then "Run".

 Step 6 - there will now be a file in the folder called "BBN_successes_distribution.png", which is a histogram of the simulated data.